Fred Ties

-Frederick J. "Fred" Ties (January 4, 1841 – March 27, 1928) was a German American immigrant, farmer, and Republican politician.
+Frederick J. Ties (January 4, 1841 – March 27, 1928) was a German American immigrant, farmer, and Republican politician.
 He was a member of the Wisconsin State Assembly, representing Green County during the 1905 and 1907 sessions.
 As a young man, he served in the Union Army throughout the American Civil War, and was wounded and taken prisoner at the Battle of Jackson, Mississippi.

 Early life and war service

 Fred Ties was born January 4, 1841, in the village of Hagedorn, in what is now western Germany.
 At the time of his birth, it was the Province of Westphalia, in the Kingdom of Prussia.
 He was educated in the German public schools in Lippe-Detmold.
 In 1858, he emigrated to the United States with his parents and settled in the town of Spring Grove, Green County, Wisconsin, where he went to work as a farm hand.

 At the outbreak of the American Civil War, he volunteered for service with the Union Army and was enrolled as a private in Company B of the 18th Wisconsin Infantry Regiment.
 The regiment mustered into service in March 1862, and almost immediately went into battle at Shiloh, where their colonel was killed and much of the regiment was captured.

 After the regiment was reconstituted, it participated in the Vicksburg Campaign.
 During that campaign, he was wounded during a bayonet charge at the Battle of Jackson, Mississippi, and was taken prisoner.
 He was sent to Libby prison, but was paroled after a short time and returned to his regiment.

 After returning from captivity, Ties was promoted to corporal, sergeant, and ultimately first sergeant.
 He achieved veteran status with his regiment by re-enlisting at the end of his three-year term of service and was also designated second lieutenant of his company, but was never officially mustered at that rank.
 At the end of the war, he marched with his regiment at the Grand Review of the Armies in Washington, D.C.